Alonerider2006/SPY-GPT/README.md

 * `All Ai chatbot and all questions will be answered in goodflow`

 ## Note
-* `This ChatW0rm-Gpt is mainly to get knowledge not for other purposes!`
+* `This SPY-GPT is mainly to get knowledge not for other purposes!`

 ## Licence
 Apache 2.0 © Samay825